Creating a resource plan for your team can bring an extra level of clarity to the entire organization.

 Let’s see how you can create a resource plan in Paymo with the minimum amount of effort possible.

-How to schedule your team in Paymo
+How to schedule your team and create a resource plan in Paymo

 1) Plan out tasks